atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 1. Copy the templates from <install_dir>\zabbix\server\externalscripts\ to a **local path on you client computer running the browser**
 2. Open a browser and go to Configuration / Templates
 3. Click on Import button at the right
-4. Check Maps and Images checkboxes only for Update
+4. Check Maps and Images checkboxes only for Create New
 5. Import **template-atos_openbmc-sysmaps-zbxv4.xml**

 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) INFO: Your icons will be automatically detected for BullSequana Edge while creating your maps